 6. Leverage the Power of Influencers

 We’ve been talking a lot about Influencers on the blog lately, and all with excellent reason.
-Snapchat is no exception and offers some exciting opportunities to leverage off well-connected influencers within your industry.
-As Kim Garst of Boom Social explains it, on Snapchat this usually happens by inviting the influencer to take over your account for a day or two, running it from their perspective.
+Snapchat is no exception.
+The platform offers some exciting opportunities to leverage off well-connected influencers within your industry.
+As Kim Garst of Boom Social explains it, on Snapchat this usually happens by inviting the influencer to take over your account for a day or two.
+They run it from their perspective.
 This allows cross-over between your follower base and theirs, a potentially lucrative cross-pollination exercise for both your accounts.